-Pleasures of the Palate is an annual event held in March.
-This event of gourmet food, and silent and live auctions provides SAPA with its greatest source of funds.
-Each family is required to purchase two tickets to this gala and this cost will appear on the January statement.
+SAPA Online Auction is an annual event held in March.
+This event provides SAPA with its greatest source of funds.
+Each family contributes to support these fundraising efforts.
 Each family is also required to make a \$20.00 donation to help offset the cost of each child's class project.

-SCRIP is the second largest source of SAPA funds.
+RAISE RIGHT/ SCRIP is the second largest source of SAPA funds.
 It is a program of gift certificates provided by various retailers, restaurants, and other vendors and when purchased, it is then used as if it were cash.
 Parents may download an app which allows them to carry the cards electronically on their cell phones.
-All SCRIP ordering is via the internet and families who participate earn one parent participation point per \$200.00 purchased.
+All Raise Right/ SCRIP ordering is via the internet and families who participate earn one parent participation point per \$200.00 purchased.
 Raley's and Bel Air have their Give Something back cards and Safeway has their own card, too.
 Users present their cards to the cashier during each transaction, and the school receives a percentage of the purchase.